 In re Complaint of Judicial Misconduct, No. 16-01 (U.S. Jud.
 Conf.
 July 8, 2016): A complainant filed a petition for review arguing that a Judicial Council's sanction of the subject judge was too lenient.
 The JC&D Committee found that because the complainant's petition for review included the names of individuals who allegedly witnessed other instances of the subject judge's harassment of women in the courthouse, it raised the question of whether there was a pattern and practice of behavior.
-Accordingly, pursuant to Rule 21(d), the Committee sent the matter back to the Judicial Council with directions to undertake additional investigation and "to make additional findings where appropriate and reconsider the appropriate sanction if there are additional findings."
-See also In re Complaint of Judicial Misconduct Against United States District Judge Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
+Accordingly, pursuant to Rule 21(d), the Committee sent the matter back to the Judicial Council with directions to undertake additional investigation and "to make additional findings."
+See also In re Complaint of Judicial Misconduct Against United States District Judge \\\\\\ Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
 Jud.
 Council Dec.
-3. 2015); In re Complaint of Judicial Misconduct Against United States District Judge Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
+3. 2015); In re Complaint of Judicial Misconduct Against United Against United States District Judge \\\\\\ Under the Judicial Misconduct Against United Against United States District Judge 2002, No. 05-14-90120 (5th Cir.
 Jud.
 Council Sept.
 28, 2016).